ParadiseBotList/docs.paradisebots.net/docs/internal/librarys/index.md

 noTOC: true
 ---

-The Paradise API is available for Multiple Programming Languages.
+The Paradise API is available as a Wrapper/Module for Multiple Programming Languages, All of which can be found here

 <Overview />